JoinCODED/React-Native-1---Introduction-Redux/02_Home_Page/01_React_Native_Components.md

 1. Create a new folder called `components`.

-2. Create a folder inside `components` called `Home`, inside it create an `index.js` file and setup up your component.
+2. Create a file inside `components` called `Home.js` and setup up your component.

 3. Let's start with the `ImageBackground` component.
 Import it from `react-native` and render it.